Lenddo/php-lenddo/README.md

 The white label package comes in two service calls made to Lenddo which are meant to allow you to utilize Lenddo
     services without having the user leave your own ecosystem.

-1. The first service call is the **PartnerToken** call which will allow you to send social network oauth tokens to Lenddo.
+1. The first service call is the **partnerToken** call which will allow you to send social network oauth tokens to Lenddo.
 These tokens will be used in the second step to provide scoring services for your client.
 This call returns a **profile_id** which you will be required to save so that you can send it to use for the second call.
-2. The second call which you make to Lenddo will be the **CommitPartnerJob** service call.
+2. The second call which you make to Lenddo will be the **commitPartnerJob** service call.
 This call creates a job for scoring based on the a one time use id _(known as the client_id)_, a list of **profile_ids** which you gathered from the first service call, and finally a **partner_script_id** which dictates how Lenddo will inform you of the results.